Material aspect 1: Improving people’s lives

 Accelerating innovation through collaborations

 We have a number of collaborations with leading pharmaceutical companies to significantly enhance our R&D efforts and pursue innovation to the benefit of patients.
-We are very proud of the transformative R&D collaboration with Gilead that we entered into in 2019.
+We are very proud of the transformative R&D collaboration with Gilead that we signed in 2019.
 This collaboration should enable us to substantially boost our pipeline of novel product candidates.

-We evaluate new opportunities to add to our pipeline on a continuous basis in order to bring innovation to patients.
+We evaluate new opportunities to add to our pipeline on a continuous basis, in order to bring innovation to patients.

 Access to our candidate medicines